 Does a person have to be looking down at all times?
 Although courts have held that pedestrians must take reasonable precautions under the circumstances, there is no duty to be looking down at all times.

 Based upon the condition, the court held that a jury trial was in order and the case could not be resolved on a Motion for Summary Judgment.
 The case settled for six figures at mediation.

-If you fall walking through a doorway or on the stairs take pictures of the area where you fell and contact an experienced slip and fall attorney who can review your case and determine if the steps were within safety requirements.
+If you fall walking through a doorway or on the stairs, take pictures of the area where you fell.
+Then contact an experienced slip and fall attorney who can review your case and determine if the steps were within safety requirements.